AdelaideB9/ctfc-constitution/README.md

 The Committee shall meet at least once per each academic term, either online or in-person, and outcomes must be minuted.

-The Committee shall be comprised of the eight Office Bearers: the President, the Secretary, the Treasurer, the Events Manager, the Social Media Manager, the Team Manager, and two General Committee members.
+The Committee shall be comprised of the eight to ten Office Bearers: the President, the Secretary, the Treasurer, the Events Manager, the Social Media Manager, the Team Manager, the Infrastructure Manager, the Sponsorship Manager, and up to two General Committee members.

 ## Office Bearers